-Run the interactive build script ./build with no extra arguments If this fails, email charm@cs.illinois.edu with the problem.
+Run the interactive build script ./build with no extra arguments If this fails, please open an issue on our GitHub with the problem.
 Include the build line used (this is saved automatically in smart-build.log)

 If you have a very unusual machine configuration, you will have to run ./build -help to list all possible build options.
 You will then choose the closest architecture, and then you may have to modify the associated conf-mach.sh and conv-mach.h files in src/arch to point to your desired compilers and options.
-If you develop a significantly different platform, send the modified files to charm@cs.illinois.edu so we can include it in the distribution.
+If you develop a significantly different platform, please open a pull request on our GitHub with the modified files so we can include it in the distribution.